maxis7567/Hackintosh-Dell-7567-Guide/README.md

 defaults -currentHost delete -globalDomain AppleFontSmoothing defaults write -g CGFontRenderingFontSmoothingDisabled -bool YES
 ```
+**4) Microphone not working on headphone connected**
+ - Install VoodooHDA 2.9.0 on tools folder and reboot
+ - Install VoodooHDA 2.8.8 on tools folder and reboot
+ - This make laptops microphone working but sound output wont change automatically on plugin headphone you must change manually on status bar

 **4) Scrolling is choppy with third party mice**
  - Use this tool: https://mos.caldis.me/, works well